 In addition to defining the specific significance of individual indicators within the sub-pillars, the indicators are still specifically defined in accordance with whether the observed sector is high, moderate or low concentrated.
 Sector performance led by one or many companies produces different final results.
 Therefore such specificities of certain sectors created a blurred final image.
 As a solution, for all sectors that are highly concentrated, higher specific significance was awarded to the indicators relating to trends at sector level.
-On the other hand, in the sectors which are not concerted, more specific significance was awarded to the indicators relating to the indicators relat
+On the other hand, in the sectors which are not concerted, more specific significance was awarded to the indicators relating to the movement of the average company in the sector.